Random Group Generator

 The result is simple enough to project, read aloud, or paste into chat immediately.

-If the job is broader team allocation or balancing across several groups, go back to Random Group Generator instead.
+If the job is broader team allocation across several groups, go back to the main random group generator instead.

 When to use this tool